marmelab/ng-admin/doc/Custom-types.md

 ]);
 ```

-`nga.field()` is a factory method returning an instance of the `Field` class.
+`nga.field()` is a factory method returning an instance of [the `Field` class](https://github.com/marmelab/admin-config/blob/master/lib/Field/Field.js).
 Such instances are containers for your application configuration.
-For some types, the instance returned by `nga.field()` is a specialized subclass of `Field`, with methods specific to this type (like `format()` for the 'date' type).
+For some types, the instance returned by `nga.field()` is a specialized subclass of `Field`, with methods specific to this type (like `format()` for [the `DateField` class](https://github.com/marmelab/admin-config/blob/master/lib/Field/DateField.js)).
 These methods are later used in the presentation layer to get the specific configuration for that type.

 You can change the field class returned by `nga.field()` for a given type at configuration time.
 For instance, to change the `Field` class for the 'date' type: